14 Bug Report Templates to Copy for QA Testing [2024]

 4) Reporting bugs in GitLab with templates

-Since the acquisition of GitHub by Microsoft, a great number of teams is switching to GitLab to manage the whole DevOps lifecycle in one place.
+Since the acquisition of GitHub by Microsoft, many teams are switching to GitLab to manage the whole DevOps lifecycle in one place.

 Conveniently, GitLab projects come with an issue tracker, making bug reporting and issue tracking a breeze.